 Debridement is necessary to remove necrotic tissue.
 Necrotic tissue serves as a medium for bacterial growth and blocks normal wound healing.
 Methods include

 Mechanical debridement: This method includes hydrotherapy (whirlpool baths) and most commonly wet-to-dry dressings.
 Cleaning wounds by irrigation at sufficient pressures can also accomplish mechanical debridement.
 Mechanical debridement removes necrotic debris on the wound’s surface and should only be done on wounds with very loose exudate.
-Wet-to-dry dressings must be used cautiously because changing them is often painful and may remove underlying healthy granulation tissue.
+In wet-to-dry dressings, exudate and necrotic tissue adhere to a gauze dressing as it dries so that removal of the gauze thus debrides the wound; this method must be used cautiously because dressing changes are painful and may remove underlying healthy granulation tissue.

 Sharp (surgical) debridement: This method involves using a sterile scalpel or scissors to remove eschar and thick necrosis.
 Modest amounts of eschar or tissue can be debrided at the patient’s bedside, but extensive or deep areas (eg, if underlying bone, tendon, or joints are exposed) should be debrided in the operating room.
 Sharp debridement should be done urgently for advancing cellulitis or lesions suspected of causing sepsis.